JohanJianta/SalesManagementBackend/README.md

 ## REST API Documentation

-Proyek ini menggunakan Swagger untuk mendokumentasikan REST API yang dikembangkan.
+This project uses Swagger to document the developed REST API.

-Halaman dokumentasi dari Swagger dapat diakses melalui URL berikut.
+The Swagger documentation page can be accessed at the following URL :
 http://ec2-18-139-110-33.ap-southeast-1.compute.amazonaws.com/api-docs

-Untuk dokumentasi dalam bentuk JSON dapat diakses melalui URL berikut.
+The JSON format documentation can be accessed at the following URL :
 http://ec2-18-139-110-33.ap-southeast-1.compute.amazonaws.com/api-docs.json

 ## Explanation of Choices

 The configuration of this backend project was carefully chosen to align with the goals of scalability, cost efficiency, and deployment automation, especially within the AWS Free Tier.

 - **Amazon EC2** (t2.micro) was selected for its eligibility under the Free Tier and sufficient resources for containerized backend services.
 - **Amazon RDS** with MySQL was chosen for its managed database capabilities, seamless integration with Prisma ORM, and support for relational queries essential to the system’s structure.
-- **Amazon S3**, paired with **CloudFront**, provides secure and efficient storage and distribution of static assets, while public access is disabled to ensure data security.
+- **Amazon S3**, paired with **Amazon CloudFront**, provides secure and efficient storage and distribution of static assets, while public access is disabled to ensure data security.
 - **GitHub Actions** enables a fully automated CI/CD pipeline, improving deployment speed and reliability.
 - **Ansible-based** automation setup on EC2, simplifies infrastructure management and ensures consistent deployment environments.